raspberrypilearning/i-made-you-a-book/en/step_6.md

-## Reflect
+## Reflection

 Did you meet the **project brief**?
-Think about your project and go through the checklist below and check off the ones that apply to your project.
+Think about your project and go through the checklist below and check off the items that apply to your project.

-Does your book have:
+Your book should have:

 --- task ---
 Multiple pages, with a way to turn to the next page